hbctraining/variant_analysis/lessons/alignment_QC.md

   **Pros:**
     - Alignment metrics are easy to compare across samples
     - Easy to interpret results
-  **Cons:**
+    - We can combine the `picard CollectAlignmentSummaryMetrics` output with our `FASTQC` reports **Cons:**
     - Have to download a file from the O2 cluster
     - Have to run samples through an extra `MultiQC` step